OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

     |--board_env.xml
 </pre>

 > **Note:**<br> In addition to above folders, oneAPI ASPs for OFS reference platforms have additional directories called `scripts` (in `oneapi-asp/common` and `oneapi-asp/Platform-Name`) which contains helper scripts for platform generation and `oneapi-asp/common/bringup` folder which contains a sample for board bring up.
-Please refer to the README for each reference platform in the oneASP-asp repository for more information on these additional folders. <br> * README for `oneapi-asp` targeting Intel® FPGA PAC D5005 reference platform: [README](https://github.com/OFS/oneapi-asp/blob/master/d5005/README.md) <br> * README for `oneapi-asp` targeting Intel® FPGA SmartNIC N6001-PL reference platform: [README](https://github.com/OFS/oneapi-asp/blob/master/n6001/README.md) <br> * README for `oneapi-asp` targeting Agilex® 7 FPGA F-Series Development Kit (2x F-Tile):[README](https://github.com/OFS/oneapi-asp/blob/master/fseries-dk/README.md) <br> * README for `oneapi-asp` targeting Agilex® 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile): [README](https://github.com/OFS/oneapi-asp/blob/master/iseries-dk/README.md)
+Please refer to the README for each reference platform in the oneASP-asp repository for more information on these additional folders. <br> * README for `oneapi-asp` targeting Intel® FPGA PAC D5005 reference platform: [README](https://github.com/OFS/oneapi-asp/blob/master/d5005/README.md) <br> * README for `oneapi-asp` targeting Intel® FPGA SmartNIC N6001-PL reference platform: [README](https://github.com/OFS/oneapi-asp/blob/master/n6001/README.md) <br> * README for `oneapi-asp` targeting Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile):[README](https://github.com/OFS/oneapi-asp/blob/master/fseries-dk/README.md) <br> * README for `oneapi-asp` targeting Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile): [README](https://github.com/OFS/oneapi-asp/blob/master/iseries-dk/README.md)

 The `Platform-Name` is used for identifying the platform and can be alphanumeric value decided by the platform developer.
 For example, `Platform-Name` `d5005` is used for `oneapi-asp` for Stratix® 10 FPGA as the reference platform is Intel® FPGA PAC D5005.